Purchases made through links earn us a small commission, at no extra cost to you.

-We ended our 3 days of hiking in Zion National Park by checking out Observation Point Trail, one of the park’s more strenuous hikes.
+We ended our 3 days in Zion National Park by checking out Observation Point Trail, one of the park’s more strenuous hikes.

 Over the next six hours, we followed a rough trail through a canyon, along steep ridges looming above sharp drop offs, then up to a plateau high above Zion Canyon.

 While hiking Observation Point Trail, we got to witness the varying colours of Zion’s landscape from the red, rough-edged sandstone lower in the canyon, to the white, rounded rocks at the top.
 This contrast, along with the transition between low canyon desert to high country forest, helped hold our interest and keep us motivated during the long hike to Observation Point.